 - Does the government law impose a burden on religious freedom?

-- If a burden exists, then it must be asked whether the law is justified by a compelling state interest.
-And finally,
+- If a burden exists, is the law justified by a compelling state interest?

-- Even if a compelling state interest exists, could the interest be achieved in an alternative way without violating religious freedom?
+- And finally, even if a compelling state interest exists, could the interest be achieved in an alternative way without violating religious freedom?

 Justices have applied a balancing approach in some religious freedom cases

 In more recent decisions, however, such as Employment Division, Department of Human Resources of Oregon v.
 Smith (1990), the Supreme Court limited the application of the least restrictive means test by holding that neutral and generally applicable laws — laws that do not specifically target a religious practice but apply across the board — should be judged according to minimal scrutiny.